 The Rundown

-Best Overall: Pinnacle Systems Tray For Dog Crate
+Best Dog Crate Tray Overall: Pinnacle Systems Dog Crate Tray

 “Pinnacle Systems Tray For Dog Crate is a water-resistant and rust-resistant tray that comes with a lifetime guarantee.
 This is the perfect pan if your pup is a chewer.”

-“MidWest Homes Pets Replacement Pan is available in different sizes, serves multiple purposes, durable and easy to clean.
+“MidWest Dog Crate Tray is available in different sizes, serves multiple purposes, durable and easy to clean.
 It is made with polypropylene plastic that is safe for your pet.”

-Best For Odor Control: K&H Odour Control Crate Pad
+Best For Odor Control: K&H Odour Control Dog Crate Pad

 If you’ve used a crate before, you’ll be well aware of all the little things you need to consider.
 Size, material, and aesthetics of the crate are all important factors.

-But if you want an easy clean-up and your pup’s paws to be as safe as possible, you’ll need a good pan or tray on the floor of the crate.
+But if you want an easy clean-up and your pup’s paws to be as safe as possible, you’ll need a good dog crate tray or pan on the floor of the crate.

-We’ll be checking out the best dog crate trays, pans, and pads so you can choose the best thing for your pet’s comfort and safety.
+We checked out the top dog crate trays, pans, and pads so you can choose the best for your pet’s comfort and safety.

 Table of Contents